Insality/defold-saver/README.md

 - Fix `saver.delete_file_by_path` for HTML5.

 ### **V4**
-- Improved binary data handling with explicit API for different file formats
+- Add binary data handling with explicit API for different file formats
-- Added dedicated functions for handling binary data and tables with Defold userdata
 - Better file format detection and improved internal implementation
 - More consistent API for saving and loading files
+- Deprecated `saver.storage` module, use `saver.set_value` and `saver.get_value` instead
 </details>